araf-15/openGL_Air_Strike/README.md

  Requirements:
  1) As I used a background sound so, some settings in Code-Blocks is required.
     Go to Settings > Compiler > Linker Settings > Other Linker Options > now wirte '-lwinmm' > Press 'Ok'
+ 2) We have to use <MMSystem.h> header file to include sound in the game.
+(Remember: <MMSystem.h> should be use just after the <windows.h> header file)

  Challenges:
  1) I tried to use a Sound Engine like 'irrKlang' but there are less documentation.
 So, I could not manage to play multiple sounds at a       time.